 DEPARTURE DATES & RATES

-The price includes twin share accommodation, riding, meals (from lunch on day 1 through to lunch on day 8), and transfers to and from Taupo on days 1 and 8.
+The price includes twin share accommodation, riding, meals (from dinner on day 1 through to lunch on the final day), and transfers to and from Taupo on the first and last days of the ride.

 WHAT IS NOT INCLUDED IN THE PRICE?